Chapter 7: Flotsam

 Aaron was anxious to get off and get moving before the inevitable did come into view.
 His senses were on alert to pick up any additional sound or movement.
 He almost hoped to hear a drone bearing down on them.
 It would be a lot better than what he knew was more likely: another super-agent or two.
 Because if Bourne was beta, and Aaron was alpha, then the Asian was omega.
 An omega program to Outcome would be more advanced, more lethal.
 Its operatives would be faster, smarter, stronger and unbelievably ruthless.

 Aaron took a deep breath of the ocean air with his eyes closed and held it as long as he could before slowly releasing it.
 His nerves set like metal as he exhaled, grimly preparing to head back to Marta.
-Better to assess accurately, he reminded himself.
-They were f****d.
+Better to assess their situation accurately, he reminded himself.
+They were f***ed.